apostrophecms/apostrophe-documentation/HOW_TO_UPDATE_THE_DOCUMENTATION.md

 This project contains [the documentation site](https://docs.apostrophecms.org) for [ApostropheCMS](https://apostrophecms.com).

-You don't need to read this page just to read the documentation!
-[Read the actual documentation here.](https://docs.apostrophecms.org/apostrophe) This page is about *contributing* to the documentation.
+You don't need to read this page to read the documentation!
+[Read the actual documentation here.](https://docs.apostrophecms.org) This page is about *contributing to* the documentation.

 ## Building the docs